15 min read

 “Now.”

 They moved as one.
-Ethan landed with controlled force that herded the marker rather than chased it, his weight exact for the current gravity.
-Mateo caught an unexpected parameter shift in his feed and adjusted in the same motion.
-Aisha changed their retreat angle without announcing it and was already positioned when the gravity shifted again.
+Ethan landed with controlled force that herded the marker rather than chased it, his body accepting the false pressure without overcorrecting.
+Mateo adjusted mid-motion to something Julian never felt and never saw.
+Aisha changed their retreat angle without announcing it and was already positioned when the floor segmented again.
 Julian held until the instant was right and guided the final push.

 The marker collapsed inward with a sound like a held breath released.